Malekaia/Antwerp/README.md

 ## Antwerp:
 [Antwerp](https://crates.io/crates/antwerp) is a framework for Github Pages based on the [Marcus](https://crates.io/crates/marcus) MarkDown to HTML parser.
-Converts MarkDown templates in `public/` into HTML and writes them to `dist/`.
+Antwerp converts MarkDown templates in `public/` into HTML and writes them to `dist/`.

 ## Demonstration: